ItsMePaulo/tutoring/COS212/notes/BigONotation/README.md

 > When looking at BigO Notation we simplify this behaviour by only concerning ourselves with large values of N

-This means we do **NOT** need to worry about scenarios in which n is lower than 10 and 1000 would be the most significant factor of the algorithm.
+This means we do **NOT** need to worry about scenarios in which n is lower than 10 and the constant value of 1000 would be the most significant factor of the algorithm.

 With this in mind a general rule of thumb for BigO Notation, is trying to identify the most significant section of an